Cysharp/UniTask/README.md

 > PM> Install-Package [UniTask](https://www.nuget.org/packages/UniTask)

-UniTask of .NET Core version is a subset of Unity UniTask, removed PlayerLoop dependent methods.
+UniTask of .NET Core version is a subset of Unity UniTask with PlayerLoop dependent methods removed.

 It runs at higher performance than the standard Task/ValueTask, but you should be careful to ignore the ExecutionContext/SynchronizationContext when using it. `AysncLocal` also does not work because it ignores ExecutionContext.

-If you use UniTask internally, but provide ValueTask as an external API, you can write like the following(Inspired by [PooledAwait](https://github.com/mgravell/PooledAwait)).
+If you use UniTask internally, but provide ValueTask as an external API, you can write it like the following(Inspired by [PooledAwait](https://github.com/mgravell/PooledAwait)).

 ```csharp
 public class ZeroAllocAsyncAwaitInDotNetCore